detailyang/zoneproxy/README.md

 #finally
-it's done , but not perfect. i took two days to write this, i know it's not enough good but it can be used to solve my problem in the actual scene.
+it's done , but not perfect. i took two days to write this first version, i know it's not enough good but it can be used to solve my problem in the actual scene.

 i'm ensure that i will update code  and check the issues if anyone have any problem.